HwWobbe/DefinitiveData-DeltaAlerts/README.md

           - goodManners demands a prior talk with Dan
             - I can talk about the next details of my plans
               - this might collect some appeal
+- LOOM demo is scheduled for MonDay
+  - remind LzH

 <hr>